• Skip to primary navigation

 • join our team!

-January is one of the coldest and driest months here in Florida.
-Although we are still fortunate enough to continue gardening this month, there are a few precautions and steps you should take to for continued success in your landscape and gardens.
+January is normally cold and dry month for us here in Brevard County, Florida.
+Although we are fortunate enough to continue gardening this month, there are a few precautions and steps you can take for continued success.

 Pay attention to weather reports

-Know what to do if winter decides to pay us a visit.
-In the case of a freeze warning, water your plants ahead of time (don’t let sprinklers run during the freeze), and have sheets and blankets ready to cover your tender plants.
+In the event of a freeze warning, water your plants ahead of time (avoid running sprinklers during the freeze) and keep sheets and blankets on hand in case you have to cover any tender plants.

 Prune dormant and cold-hardy trees and shrubs

-When pruning crape myrtles, be sure to remove all of the seed pods.
+*When pruning crape myrtles, be sure to remove and dispose of the seed pods.

 Sow Ryegrass (at the rate of 10 lbs per 1000 sq. ft.)